omariosc/LAPIS/README.md

-# Laparoscopic Instrument Pose & Skill (LAPIS) Dataset
+# LAparoscopic Skill & Kinematics (LASK) Dataset

-- The LAPIS dataset and all the annotations will soon be available in this repository.
+- The LASK dataset and all the annotations will soon be available in this repository.
 Click "Watch" on the repository to be notified when it is uploaded.
 - The repository code accompanying the MSc project can be found [here](https://github.com/omariosc/msc-surgical-tool-tracking/).
 - The accompanying report can be found [here](https://github.com/omariosc/msc-report/).